What To Wear In Sardinia

 Umbrella

-It’s all well and good having a water-resistant coat to stops you getting soaked by rain.
+It’s all well and good having a water-resistant coat to stop you getting soaked by rain.
 But when it’s warm, wearing additional layers to stop you getting wet just makes you hot and sweaty.
 An umbrella, then, is a good option for those sudden downpours.

 Make sure to check out my other posts to help you plan your trip: